Brett-Kennedy/PRISM-Rules/README.md

 # PRISM-Rules

 ## Background
 PRISM is a rules-induction system first proposed by Chendrowska [[1]](#references) [[2]](#references) and described in Principles of Data Mining [[3]](#references).
-While there are numerous other rule induction systems that are able to, at least for some datasets, construct accurate and interpretable rules, to our knowledge there was no implementation of PRISM in python available, and it can be a useful tool for data mining and for prediction, often producing a clean set of iterpretable rules.
+While there are numerous other rule induction systems that are able to, at least for some datasets, construct accurate and interpretable rules, to our knowledge there was no implementation of PRISM in python available, and it can be a useful tool for data mining and for prediction, often producing a concise, clean set of iterpretable rules.
 This implementation is strictly for data mining and exploratory data analysis; it does not provide the ability to predict on unseen data, though the PRISM algoithm itself supports this and future releases of this package may as well.

-The rules produced are in disjunctive normal form (an OR of ANDs), with each individual rule being the AND of one or more terms, with each term of the form Feature = Value, for some Value within the values for that Feature. for example: the rules produced may be of the form:
+The rules produced are in disjunctive normal form (an OR of ANDs), with each individual rule being the AND of one or more terms, with each term of the form Feature = Value, for some Value within the values for that Feature.
+For example: the rules produced may be of the form:

 Rules for target value: 'blue':
 - IF feat_A = 'hot' AND feat_C = 'round' THEN 'blue'